Py-Contributors/Hacktoberfest-2020/README.md

 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code.
 You can contribute to anything from code to simple fix, new feature to grammar mistake.

-## How to Contribute in this repo.
+## How to Contribute in this repo?

 Contributing to open-source is easy.

-- fork the repo
+- Fork the repo
 - Improve current program by
   - improving functionality
   - adding new feature
   - improving to documentation
-- push your work and Crete a PR.
+- Push your work and create a PR.

 Check [How to Participate for details](/HOW_TO_PARTICIPATE.MD)